 Any person who has received a protection order, either ex parte or permanent, from another tribal or state court, may file the protection order in the Clerk of the Chitimacha Tribal Court and request that the Chitimacha Tribal Court grant full faith and credit to that protection order.
-Immediately upon the filing of that protection order with the Chitimacha Tribal Court, a Tribal Judge shall review such filing and if it appears from the face of the protection order.
+Immediately upon the filing of that protection order with the Chitimacha Tribal Court, a Tribal Judge shall review such filing and if it appears from the face of the protection order it meets the requirements of the foregoing chapter shall enter an order recognizing the protection order.
 The order shall immediately be forwarded to tribal and local law enforcement.
-A person shall be not charged a filing or registration fee for the filing of a foreign protection order with the Chitimacha Tribal Court in order issued by another tribal or state court need not file that protection order with the Chitimacha Tribal Court in order to receive law enforcement protection from the Respondent under this Chapter.
+A person shall be not charged a filing or registration fee for the filing of a foreign protection order.
+A person protected by a protection order issued by another tribal or state court need not file that protection order with the Chitimacha Tribal Court in order to receive law enforcement protection from the Respondent under this Chapter.